 NextFlex is one of nine Manufacturing USA institutes that was developed to revitalize US manufacturing.
-NextFlex’s mission is to drive acceleration and adoption of FHE, combining the ability to add electronics to new and unique materials that are part of our everyday lives with the power of silicon integrated circuits.
-The result is lightweight, low-cost, flexible, conformable and stretchable smart products to solve new problems and advance the efficiency of our world.
+NextFlex’s mission is to drive acceleration and adoption of Flexible Hybrid Electronics.
 Flexible Hybrid Electronics will usher in a new era of "electronics on everything."
 Intelligence will be taken out of the “boxes” or packages associated with traditional electronics like PCs, smartphones and tablets, and transplanted directly onto a variety of surfaces including the human body, enabling an entirely new breed of defense and commercial applications we haven’t imagined.
-More information about NextFlex can be found at http://www.nextflex.us
+Learn more at the NextFlex Website

 LCCC - The first FlexFactor expansion site in the country!